IsratTasnimEsha/E-Commerce-Management/README.md

 ## Contact

-We're here to assist you on your journey with the E-Commerce Management System.
+I'm here to assist you on your journey with the E-Commerce Management System.
 If you need help or want to share feedback, feel free to reach out to us at [israttasnimesha1046@gmail.com](mailto:israttasnimesha1046@gmail.com).
-We're committed to ensuring a smooth management experience and helping you achieve prosperous outcomes!

 ## Author